HaploidJS/haploidjs.github.io/docs/guide/preload.md

 });
 ```

-After the `preload` option is enabled, the system will rely on _requestIdleCallback_ to find the time to load the JS/CSS resources of the child application in advance, and get the life cycle function, where the `preloadDelay` option is the delay time, the default is 0.
+When `preload` option is enabled, the system will rely on _requestIdleCallback_ to find the time to load the JS and CSS resources of the sub-application in advance, and get the lifecycle functions, and the `preloadDelay` option is the delay time, default is 0.

-If sub-application A is in the process of preloading, and A user action triggers activation of A, then the ongoing loading process is reused.
+If sub-application A is in the process of preloading, and user action triggers activation of A, then the ongoing loading process is reused.

 Even if the preload fails, it does not affect subsequent attempts to activate the application.